chesslablab/chess-api/README.md

     $ cp .env.example .env

-If necessary, update the environment variables in your `.env` file.

 The Chess API goes hand in hand with [Chess Data](https://github.com/chesslablab/chess-data) which is a database, data science and machine learning repository.

-Thus, please [setup the Chess Data repo](https://github.com/chesslablab/chess-data#setup), create a database and seed it with sample data.
-You may want to configure a web server along with a MySQL server, or use Docker if you prefer.
-Described below are the steps to run the API with Docker.
+In order to setup the Chess API you may want to configure your own web server and database or if you prefer use Docker as described below.

 ---